The State of Michigan Massage Therapist Requirements

 Where Can I Study?

-The Michigan Board of Massage Therapy provides a list of approved schools where future LMTs can complete their 500 required hours.
+The Michigan Board of Massage Therapy provides a list of approved schools where future LMTs can complete their 500 or 625 required hours.

 Below are two approved schools in Michigan to help you get started on what you may be looking for in a massage therapy education.